Prasannajaga/error-form-control/README.md

 ```
 ## Contribution

-We welcome contributions to `ps-error-control`!
+We welcome contributions to `ng-forms-handler`!
 To contribute:

 1. **Fork the Repository**: Create a fork of the project on GitHub.
 2. **Clone and Set Up**: Clone your fork and install dependencies using `npm install`.